 Finding an evaluator

 One of the best ways to find an evaluator is to ask trusted colleagues.
 The American Evaluation Association (AEA) is a good source for identifying evaluators in your geographic area or with the expertise you need.
 AEA also developed the Guiding Principles for Evaluators to help guide the professional practice of evaluators and to inform evaluation clients about the principles they can expect to be upheld by professional evaluators.
-The Canadian Evaluation Society provides a list of more than 200 individuals who have been designated as credentialed evaluators.

 Approaching an evaluator – Ten issues to consider.
 Brad Rose Consulting.